fran-pena/vscode-mingw-w64/README.md

-# Use Visual Studio Code and gfortran (MinGW-w64) in Windows 10
+# Visual Studio Code and gfortran (MinGW-w64) in Windows

 ## Installing the MinGW-w64 toolchain